Skip to content

 Important Days of Holy Week

-On Palm Sunday, believers commemorate Jesus' entry into Jerusalem.
-In many places, palm branches are blessed and carried in processions.
+Palm Sunday Commemoration of Jesus' entry into Jerusalem; palm branches and processions.

-As with many festivals, food plays an important role at Easter.
+As with many holidays, food plays an important role at Easter.
 Many families prepare special dishes.
-Traditions vary by region.
+The traditions vary depending on the region.

 On Good Friday, meat is often avoided.
-Fish dishes, soups, and dishes with legumes or vegetables then take center stage.
+Fish dishes, soups, dishes with legumes, potatoes, cheese, or vegetables are then more central.

 Chupe and Soups

 Hearty soups are popular in many regions.
-They warm, fill, and fit well with family cooking.
+They warm, fill, and fit well with family cuisine.

 Fish is often eaten on Good Friday.
 On the coast, the selection is particularly large.